pynetwork/pypcap/README.rst

 Windows notes
 -------------

-WinPcap has the compatibility issues with Windows 10, therefore it's recommended to use `Npcap <https://nmap.org/npcap/>`_ (Nmap's packet sniffing library for Windows, based on the WinPcap/Libpcap libraries, but with improved speed, portability, security, and efficiency).
+WinPcap has compatibility issues with Windows 10, therefore it's recommended to use `Npcap <https://nmap.org/npcap/>`_ (Nmap's packet sniffing library for Windows, based on the WinPcap/Libpcap libraries, but with improved speed, portability, security, and efficiency).
 Please enable WinPcap API-compatible mode during the library installation.